ibm-cloud-docs/vpc/file_storage_vpc_xaccount_share.md

 Make a `POST /shares` request to create a file share.

 The following example shows a request to create an accessor share by using the CRN of the origin share.
-The accessor share inherits the following characteristics from its origin share: profile, zone, size, IOPS, encryption type both at rest and in-transit.
-The values for `initial_owner`,`access_control_mode`, and `encryption_key` are also inherited from origin_share.
+The accessor share inherits the following characteristics from its origin share: profile, zone, size, IOPS, encryption type, both at rest and in transit.
+The values for `initial_owner`, `access_control_mode`, and `encryption_key` are also inherited from origin_share.

 ```sh
 curl -X POST \